-- Our fundamental approach is to minimise potential exposure to the virus in order to reduce transmission.
+- Our fundamental approach is to minimise potential impact of the virus.

-Finally, FIT recommends that all member nations review their own travel policy and all available data to determine if they endorse the activities of their athletes and officials.
+Finally, FIT recommends that all member nations continue to review their own travel policy and all available data to determine if they endorse the activities of their athletes and officials.

-If you have any enquiries you can contact Bill Ker, FIT Secretary-General, by email at email@example.com.
+If you have any enquiries you can contact Mark Croston, Chair, FIT Board, by email at [email protected].